 - Examples include but are not limited to:

 - Financial difficulties related to separating from a spouse or partner

-- Please ensure you include receipts and a rationale for a brief description of the nature of the emergency
+- Note that we can only fund expenses for which a receipt is provided.
+Please ensure you include receipts and an adequate description of the nature of the emergency.

 - The Committee keeps all such private and personal information confidential